-David Forest plays Arthur Merson, a pianist and singer/songwriter, in David Hamphire’s play Funny Turns, at the Museum of Comedy from 29th January to 3rd February 2019.
-The play is directed by Hayward B. Morse.
+David Forest plays Arthur Merson, a pianist and singer/songwriter, in David Hamphire’s play Funny Turns, which played at Jermyn Street Theatre and the Museum of Comedy in 2019, directed by Hayward B. Morse.

 David’s performance includes the song, Don’t send my Wanda to Wandsworth: words by David Hamphire and music by Charles Miller and David Forest.